zmap/zgrab2/README.md

 zgrab2 [module] --help
 ```

-For default behavior, you can pipe a list of target IPs or hostnames (one per line) into ZGrab2 via stdin to check out a modules's output.
+For default behavior, you can pipe a list of target IPs or hostnames (one per line) into ZGrab2 via stdin to check out a modules' output.
 ```shell
 echo "example.com" | ./zgrab2 http                                                                                                                                                                                                                                                                                                         16:17:57
 ```